emqx/cloud-docs/en_US/deployments/byoc_ssl.md

 ## Use PEM File in "byoc create" Command

-Ensure you have the PEM file ready and easily accessible before initiating the `./byoc create` command.
+During the BYOC deployment, make sure that the PEM file is copied to your Ubuntu environment directory and can be easily accessed before initiating the `./byoc create` command.
 When using the `./byoc create` command to deploy your BYOC environment, you need to specify the absolute path where the PEM file is located in the parameter `--sslCertPath`.
 For more information on how to configure the parameter, see [Run Deployment](../create/byoc.md#run-deployment).